One Readers Search for her Irish Ancestry.

 With tens of millions of people around the globe claiming Irish heritage, there is a ever growing number of descendants wanting to trace their ancestors back to Ireland.
 In this letter we will follow one reader's path to discovery.

-Céad Míle Fáilte – and you are very welcome to this weeks Letter from Ireland.
-We’re coming into mid-summer in this part of the world – and there’s a grand stretch in the evenings, the light is staying until almost eleven o’clock at night.
-I hope things are well in your part of the world today?
-I’m sipping on a nice cup of Lyons tea as I write, and I do hope you’ll have a cup of whatever you fancy as we start into today’s letter.
 Last week, I mentioned that we have sent out over one million letters since we first started – and that initial letter was sent out to about 100 people.
-One of those people that has been there right from the beginning has been a lady by the name of Jane Tracy from Connecticut in the USA.
+One of those people that has been here right from the beginning is Jane Tracy from Connecticut in the USA.
 She wrote back:

 “Congratulations Mike and Carina on a million letters!
 I have been reading them from the first letter you wrote 3 years ago and absolutely love my Sunday morning letter.
 Here’s to the next million!!!”